jplusplus/CrawlerToolkit/README.md

 ./manage.sh install
 ```

-#### *(optionnal) Install tmux*
+#### 3. *(optionnal) Install tmux*
-We've created a way to locally run all services / parts of the application at once (See "Run all services in one command") however it depends on tmux in order to be able to create pane.
+We've created a way to locally run all services / parts of the application at once (See "Run servers") however it depends on tmux in order to be able to create pane.

 ```sh
 # On Mac OS X
 brew install tmux